 The second step will be a community consultation on the design elements, confirmed by budget and the planning process outlined.
-This step is intended to obtain input on different design elements and be inspired by community members.
-This step will also confirm the final plan aligns with the goals of the Master Plan
+This step is intended to obtain community input on different design elements to serve as inspirations for design development.
+This step will also confirm the final plan aligns with the goals of the 2018 Plan.

-The subsequent community engagement steps will be informational only, illustrating the design and progress as it moves through the design development and construction document phases.
+The subsequent community engagement steps will be informational only, illustrating the design and progress as it moves further through the design process.

 Funding and Resources

-Funding for Phase 2 of the 2018 Plan project was obtained through approval of the 2018 General Obligation Bond Election, Proposition B, Libraries, Museums and Cultural Arts Facilities.
-The 2018 Bond Contract with the Voters (Resolution No. 20180809-061) directed $27 million from Proposition B to the ESB-MACC.
-The remaining balance dedicated to the ESB-MACC from Proposition Four of the 2006 General Obligation Bond Election and rental proceeds from 64/70 Rainey Street are also contributing to the project.
+Primary funding for Phase 2 of the 2018 Plan project was obtained through approval of the 2018 General Obligation Bond Election, Proposition B, Libraries, Museums and Cultural Arts Facilities for $27 million for the ESB-MACC.
+Additional funding was provided from the remaining unused blance of Proposition Four of the 2006 General Obligation Bond Election as well as rental proceeds from 64/70 Rainey Street.

 If you have questions or comments, please contact Christina Bies, Project Coordinator, Parks and Recreation Department, by email or call 512-974-9490.